Skip to main content

 Frequently Asked Questions

-Moral Dilemma: The Interview is a action game.
+Moral Dilemma: The Interview is a casual simulation game with horror, mystery and comedy themes.

 Moral Dilemma: The Interview is available on PC and Windows.